-The Project Development Area (PDA) is shown in Figure 2.4-1 and is defined as the area which has the potential for Phase 2 infrastructure development.
+The Project Development Area (PDA) is shown in Figure 2.4-1 and is defined as the area which has the potential for infrastructure to be developed as part of the Madrid-Boston Project.
 The PDA includes engineering buffers around the footprints of structures.
 These buffers allow for latitude in the final placement of a structure through later design and construction phases, reflecting the certainty of design and construction.
-Areas with buildings and other infrastructure in close proximity are defined as pads with buffers, whereas roads are defined as linear corridors with buffers.
-The buffers for pads varied depending on the local physiography and other buffered features such as sensitive environments or riparian areas.
-The average engineering buffer for roads is 100 m on either side.
+Compounds with buildings and other infrastructure in close proximity are defined as pads with buffers whereas roads are defined as linear corridors with buffers.
+The buffers for pads vary depending on the local physiography and other buffered features such as sensitive environments or riparian areas.
+The average engineering buffer for roads is 100 m either side.

-Since the infrastructure for the Doris Project is already in place, the PDA exactly follows the footprints of these features.
-In all cases, the PDA does not include the Project design buffers applied to potentially environmentally sensitive features.
-These are detailed in Volume 3, Section 2 (Project Description).
-Archaeological sites within the PDA must be considered potentially subject to direct effects.
+Since the infrastructure for the Doris Project is in place, the PDA exactly follows the footprints of these features.
+In all cases, the PDA does not include the Madrid-Boston Project design buffers applied to potentially environmentally sensitive features.
+These are detailed in Volume 3, Section 2 (Project Design Considerations).